By Boutique Handbook writers

 Given how many pubs there are in the capital, earning the accolade of its ‘most festive’ is no small feat.
 The Churchill Arms in Kensington is the perfect place for a pick-me-up after a day’s shopping, with a mix of Thai classics and festive favourites, all washed down with a big glass of mulled wine.
 But contrary to popular belief, when it comes to this particular pub, it’s what’s on the outside that counts – as the building is completely covered in floating Christmas trees, lights and foliage.
 Definitely one for the ‘gram.

-Christmas at Kenwood
+Marvel at Christmas at Kenwood

 Read next: How to make mulled wine